g3nj1z/Jom-Belajar-Hack-Beginner/README.md

 We use three platform with all you need here:
 - [Portswigger Academy](https://portswigger.net/web-security)
+PortSwigger has very nice learning resources on their website.
+Basically, everything required to get started is there.

 - [bWAPP](https://sourceforge.net/projects/bwapp/files/bWAPP/)
+bWAPP, or a buggy web application, is a free and open source deliberately insecure web application.

 - [DVWA](https://github.com/digininja/DVWA)
+DVWA is a PHP/MySQL web application, whose main goal is to be an aid for security professionals to test their skills and tools in a legal environment.

 # Setup
 The following are how to setup for our workshop labs